lih/WiQEE-pages/capricon-tutorial.md

 write programs.
-For instance, let's say we want to be able to execute a quote in a local environment, so that all nouns defined during that quote's execution don't accidentally override a the outside vocabulary.
+For instance, let's say we want to be able to execute a quote in a local environment, so that all nouns defined during that quote's execution don't accidentally override the outside vocabulary.

-We